 So you took a trip to Costa Rica, fell in love with it and want to make a more permanent existence here?
 Trust me you are not alone.
-By 2011 there were already an estimated 600,000 expats living in Costa Rica, and while the majority is from Nicaragua, at least 100,000 come from the United States and tons more from Europe and Canada.
-Many are retired, others come with flexible jobs from their home country and still others arrive with resumes in hand.
+By 2011, there were already an estimated 600,000 expats living in Costa Rica and while the majority are from Nicaragua, at least 100,000 come from the United States and many more from Europe and Canada.
+Many are retired, but others come with flexible jobs from their home country, and still others arrive with resumes in hand.

 So how do you find a job in the sunny Costa Rican paradise?
-One alternative is Costa Rica's craigslist.com, where ten to fifteen Costa Rica jobs are posted each day.
-Another option is contacting local language schools for English teaching jobs, checking the listings in the English-language paper The Tico Times or joining a networking group.
+One option is Costa Rica's craigslist.com, where ten to fifteen Costa Rica jobs are posted each day.
+Another option is contacting local language schools for English teaching jobs, checking the listings in the English-language paper The Tico Times, or joining a networking group.

 Jobs for Expats